We have information you must know before you buy the XC90.

 We will not spam you, and will never sell your email.

-2013 XC90 Premier Plus and Platinum trim levels are swathed in Sovereign hide soft leather seating surfaces and red wood inlays.
-A red wood steering wheel is available for 2013 XC90 Premier Plus and Platinum trim levels.
-The 2013 XC90 R-Design features a fully color-coordinated exterior plus LED daytime running lights and taillights.
-New 19-inch Ixion alloy wheels amplify its sporting appeal.
-The R-Design continues to feature a sport-tuned suspension and steering for an enhanced driving character, plus a unique R-Design grille, leather seating surfaces with embossed R-Design logo on the front seats, an R-Design steering wheel, watch dial instruments and floor mats.
+The 2014 XC90 R-Design features a fully color-coordinated exterior plus LED daytime running lights and taillights.
+Ixion alloy 19-inch wheels amplify its sporting appeal.
+The R-Design features a sport-tuned suspension and steering for an enhanced driving character, plus a unique R-Design grille, leather seating surfaces with embossed R-Design logo on the front seats, an R-Design steering wheel, watch dial instruments and floor mats.

 The optional all-wheel drive works smoothly, without penalty in fuel economy, and it's truly welcome when the weather gets foul.
 Buyers who don't need all-wheel drive can choose an XC90 with front-wheel drive.

 Competitors to the Volvo XC90 include the Acura MDX, BMW X5, Cadillac SRX, Lexus RX 350 and the Volkswagen Touareg.
 Good value alternatives include the Buick Enclave, Ford Flex and Hyundai Santa Fe.
 Volvo buyers might also consider the XC70, which features a more contemporary design in a slightly smaller, sportier package.